 Almost an impressive movie-title, right?

 Well, I can frankly say that there has been a dawn of sorts in my progression.
-And in this year-ending post I would love to tell you about it.
+And in this year-ending post I would love to tell you about it (read on for some tips that might help you if you’re dealing with head down equalization challenges).

 The first proper upside down (or head down) equalizations happened in a pool in (New) Belgrade, Serbia.
 I grabbed a couple of opportunities to keep up the training while visiting family in November.